nefter/nefter/README.md

 ### Howdy!

 I'm Neftaly.
-I work as a Web Designer, I like Design and Frontend development.
+I work as a Web Developer.

 🔭 I’m currently working on Ruby on Rails projects like [Public Domain](https://github.com/nefter/public-domain)